niftools/blender_niftools_addon/docs/user/features/geometry/geometry.rst

 Vertex Alpha
 ------------

-Vertex alpha is handled in the same way as vertex color.
-The only difference is that vertex alpha use grey scale.
+Vertex alpha is handled in the same way as vertex colour.
+The only difference is that vertex alpha use the grey scale.

 **Example:**